SEO Beyond Google: How to get 35% more organic traffic from Bing & Yahoo

 2. Straightforward keywords

 So if you thought you could sit back and rely on Google deciphering the meaning of your pages and figuring out the keywords you should rank for (which you really, really shouldn't do anyway — see number 3 here), it just won't work for Bing.
-That means keyword research is going to be one of the most important steps in your optimization process.
+That means keyword research is going to be one of the most important steps in your optimization process, if you want to see good Bing ranking.

 Bing search box keyword suggestions are a great place to start.
-(Bing-specific optimization aside, this keyword suggestion method is also great for SEO overall, even if you're optimizing for Google — it gives you plenty of keyword ideas Keyword Planner and Google Autocomplete doesn't.
+(Bing-specific optimization aside, this keyword suggestion method is also great for SEO overall, even if you're optimizing for Google — it gives you plenty of keyword ideas that Keyword Planner and Google Autocomplete doesn't.
 You'll find out that those suggestions you get are also typically common on Google if you check their search volume in AdWords.)
-Bing's "related searches" also do a decent job.
+Not to mention how Bing's "related searches” can take a lot of the legwork out, SEO for Bing can be made so much easier by using the search engine itself as an SEO tool.

 1. In SEO PowerSuite's Rank Tracker, create a project for your site.